 You will be given a receipt which will show a payment reference number for the test.
-Telephone the Councils testing provider, Reynolds of Selby on 01757 700800 to book your vehicle in for test, you will need to quote the payment reference number on your receipt to show that you have paid, and you will be required to show this to the garage on the day of the test.
+Telephone 'Watson's Mot and service centre' our contracted garage on 01757 213650 to book your vehicle in for test, you will need to quote the payment reference number on your receipt to show that you have paid and you will be required to show this to the garage on the day of the test.